 Residency Privileges - Living on-campus is regarded as a privilege, not a right.
 As a result, resident students are expected to adhere strictly to the procedures, regulations, and general rules of good conduct and citizenship.
 Resident students are required to be self-regulating, taking full responsibility for their conduct and the conduct of their guests.
-As residency is, in fact, a privilege, the Vice President of Student Affairs or Dean of Students or designee reserves the right to revoke such privilege for any behavior which it regards to be inappropriate, disruptive, or not in keeping with the values and traditions of Assumption University.
-In addition, the University, acting through the Vice President of Student Affairs or Dean of Students or designee, may suspend or expel a student from residence:
+As residency is, in fact, a privilege, the Office of Student Affairs reserves the right to revoke such privilege for any behavior which it regards to be inappropriate, disruptive, or not in keeping with the values and traditions of Assumption College.
+In addition, the College, acting through the Office of Student Affairs, may, at its discretion, suspend or expel a student from residence:

-- Immediately, pending a formal or informal disciplinary hearing; - Immediately, pending a psychological or substance-use assessment; - Immediately, apart from or without benefit of a disciplinary hearing; - At any time, under any conditions, for any reason, permanently or for any stated period of time.
+- 1) immediately, pending a formal or informal disciplinary hearing; - 2) immediately, pending a psychological or substance-use assessment; - 3) immediately, apart from or without benefit of a disciplinary hearing; - 4) at any time, under any conditions, for any reason, permanently or for any stated period of time.

-Students who are suspended from residence may not be permitted to enter or be present within 100 feet of any residence hall or townhouse without written permission from the Director of Residential Life or designee.
-The University views the revocation of housing privileges to be most regrettable and is aware of the many implications of loss of residency, particularly with regard to family finances, transportation, and distance from home.
-As a result, students are strongly urged to adhere closely to all University policies.
+Concomitant with suspension from residence, students may not be permitted to enter any residence hall or townhouse without written permission from the Director of Residential Life or designee.
+The College views the revocation of housing privileges to be most regrettable, and is aware of the many implications of loss of residency, particularly with regard to family finances, transportation, and distance from home.
+As a result, students are strongly urged to adhere closely to all College policies.